What We Can Do For You

 What We Can’t Do For You

-We can’t predict or control the behaviour of the other parties involved in negotiations or in any dispute.
-If you are involved in Court proceedings, we can’t control how the Court manages its cases or the decision it makes.
+We can’t predict or control the behaviour of other other parties involved in negotiations or in any dispute.
+If you are involved in Court proceedings, we can’t control how the Court manages it cases or the decision it makes.
 We can’t necessarily make you feel better when you are distressed but we can guide you through the process which usually helps our clients feel more comfortable about the process being undertaken.

 It is not our role to make decisions for you.
 We will need your instructions to complete documents or negotiations or to resolve any dispute.